blekenbleu/MIDIio/docs/source.md

 - 0:&nbsp; log only exceptions not handled by code or things not working, e.g. misconfigured
 - 1:&nbsp; log also I/O failures
 - 3:&nbsp; also unexpected events
-- 7:&nbsp; (verbose) also information, initialization and configuration feedback
+- 7:&nbsp; (verbose) also information, initialization and configuration feedback; enables debug properties

 ### Evidence
 Here is some evidence of operational success (*26 May 2025*):